It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 In addition to being the most common type of gecko in Texas, these lizards are also one of two types of geckos in Texas that were domesticated by humans.

-Because it can breed easily in captivity, and males will show off for females by displaying brightly colored throat pouches called dewlap flaps which make an orange noise when rubbed together.
+Because it can breed easily in captivity, males will show off for females by displaying brightly colored throat pouches called dewlap flaps, which make an orange noise when rubbed together.

 3. Mediterranean House Gecko

-A common lizard that can be found all over the world, the Mediterranean House Gecko is often seen as a pest because it can spread diseases and contaminate surfaces.
+A common lizard found worldwide, the Mediterranean House Gecko is often seen as a pest because it can spread diseases and contaminate surfaces.

-They are small-to-medium-sized geckos that can be identified by their light brown color with darker brown spots on their back.
+They are small-to-medium-sized geckos that their light brown color can identify with darker brown spots on their back.

-Moreso, They have a long tail, which they use for clinging onto surfaces and jumping long distances, and long toes with adhesive pads on them.
+Moreover, They have a long tail, which they use for clinging onto surfaces and jumping long distances, and long toes with adhesive pads.

 These types of Geckos in Texas are nocturnal animals, so they sleep during the day and come out at night to hunt food or find mates.